 We will be ending our day with an evening in Dorsoduro proper.
 Suppose you want to spend the afternoon exploring this area before an Aperitivo.
 In that case, some of the highlights here are Campo Santa Margherita for farmers markets and espresso, the floating produce market, Ponte dei Pugni, S. Maria’s Basilica, and unique art vendors.

-No matter how you chose to spend your day, make your way down to Dosorduro; specifically, the lower part near the gondola shed.
+No matter how you chose to spend your day, make your way down to Dosorduro; specifically, the lower part near the gondola shed toward the evening.
 I suggest a combination of walking and catching the public transportation ferries for a scenic boat ride.
 But, remember locals use public transportation to commute for daily activities, and this is not your personal sightseeing tour.

 Evening: Cicchetti and Spritz

 It is an important part of sustainable travel in Venice to experience the local food and drink.
 Spritz, or a drink that is cut with sparkling water, was created in the Venetian region, and it is typical to get an Aperol or other type of spritz in the later afternoon.
 It is often paired with Cicchetti, which is a Venetian style tapas.
 Cicchetti is small pieces of bread topped with nibbles such as cheese, olives, hummus, fish, or cured meats.
 You’ll find places all over Venice serving Spritz and Cicchetti, but this evening we will head to an authentic tavern in Dosorduro for a great evening of food and drink.